 All workshops require a deposit.
 The balance must be verified the first night of class, either by being paid in full or by selecting a specified payment plan (with postdated checks turned in to CBAA or scheduled payments online).

-Students will be contacted by a CBAA representative two weeks before the start date of their workshop to confirm registration.
+Students will be contacted by the class assistant two weeks before the start date of their workshop to confirm registration.
 At this point the deposit is nonrefundable.
 However, if the student drops the class within the next week, their deposit will be credited to the next session of that class (and the next session only).
-Within one week of the start of class, any dropped class forfeits the deposit or if the student does not attend the first night without financial arrangements in place.
+If a class is dropped within one week of the start of class or if the student does not attend the first night without financial arrangements in place, then the student forfeits the deposit.

-If a student is unable to attend the first night of their workshop, they must send the balance of the money due to CBAA, five days prior to the start of the workshop or risk losing their deposit and place in the class.
+If unable to attend the first night of their workshop, a student must send the balance of their tuition to CBAA prior to the start of the workshop or risk losing their deposit and place in the class.

 Whenever, a student has to be late or miss a class, they must call the Class Assistant (ideally at least an hour before the class).
 Besides that it is professional and courteous, it helps the teacher to pace the class and not be concerned that anything may have happened to the missing student.
 (Also see Make-up policy above.)